EDSAC: Programming technique

 The lack of an index register also posed a problem to the writer of a subroutine in that they could not know in advance where in memory the subroutine would be loaded, and therefore they could not know how to address any regions of the code that were used for storage of data (so-called "pseudo-orders").
 This was solved by use of an initial input routine, which was responsible for loading subroutines from punched tape into memory.
 On loading a subroutine, it would note the start location and increment internal memory references as required.
 Thus, as Wilkes wrote, "the code used to represent orders outside the machine differs from that used inside, the differences being dictated by the different requirements of the programmer on the one hand, and of the control circuits of the machine on the other".

 EDSAC's programmers used special techniques to make best use of the limited available memory.
 For example, at the point of loading a subroutine from punched tape into memory, it might happen that a particular constant would have to be calculated, a constant that would not subsequently need recalculation.
 In this situation, the constant would be calculated in an "interlude".
 The code required to calculate the constant would be supplied along with the full subroutine.
 After the initial input routine had loaded the calculation-code, it would transfer control to this code.
 Once the constant had been calculated and written into memory, control would return to the initial input routine, which would continue to write the remainder of the subroutine into memory, but first adjusting its starting point so as to overwrite the code that had calculated the constant.
 This allowed quite complicated adjustments to be made to a general-purpose subroutine without making its final footprint in memory any larger than had it been tailored to a specific circumstance.

+Wheeler and Wilkes, together with Stanley Gill, published The Preparation of Programs for an Electronic Digital Computer in 1951, a book about programming the EDSAC.
+It was the first programming textbook.